daniel-schwartz-k/sunday/README.md

 - **AirTable** — [optional] syncs tasks to an AirTable base.
 You will be prompted for your table name, Base ID, and API token.
 See [Airtable Credentials](#getting-your-airtable-credentials).
 These are saved to `localStorage` so you won't be asked again.

-To reset your storage choice (e.g. to switch modes or update credentials), clear `localStorage` for the page and reload.

 ### Setting up AirTable:

+* Create a free AirTable account
-* Open an AirTable base and create a new table for storing tasks - Free!
+* Open an AirTable "base" and create a new table
-* The app expects a `data` field in the specified AirTable table:
+* The app expects the table to have a `data` field:

   | Property   | Value      |
   |------------|------------|